skaija/susan-testing/Test/APIs/2-geocoding-api/address-lookup/index.md

 title: Address lookup
 ---

-Address lookup that is also called as reverse geocoding, means finding address for given coordinates.
+Address lookup that is also called as reverse geocoding means finding address for given coordinates.

 ## Reverse geocoding endpoint